Otaku: Ōkina otomodachi

 Ōkina otomodachi (大きなお友達) is a Japanese phrase that literally translates to "big friend" or "adult friend".
 Japanese otaku use it to describe themselves as adult fans of an anime, a manga, or a TV show that is originally aimed at children.
 A parent who watches such a show with their children is not considered an ōkina otomodachi, nor is a parent who buys anime DVDs or manga volumes for their children; ōkina otomodachi are those who consume such content by themselves.

 Otaku outside Japan

 Based on a survey with 1,800 responses conducted by Dentsu in July 2022, an extrapolated 34% of American Gen-Zs (around 15 million people) identify themselves as anime otaku.

 Kim Morrissy of the media company Crunchyroll wrote that, in the anime fandom, some Westerners believe that identifying as an otaku constitutes cultural appropriation, and that it can only refer to a Japanese person.

+Anti-otaku sentiment

+"Anti-otaku sentiment" or "anti-otaku discrimination" (オタク差別; lit. "otaku discrimination") refers to social exclusion, prejudice, and hatred of otaku.
+Some critics have analyzed that discrimination against marginalized groups (otaku) in Japanese society creates anti-otaku discrimination.